Marlette Township Airport

-Marlette Township Airport is a public use airport located one mile southwest of Marlette, Michigan.
+Marlette Township Airport is a public use airport located one mile southwest of Marlette, Michigan, United States.
 The airport is publicly owned by Marlette Township.

 Facilities and aircraft

 The airport has two hard-surface runways.
-Runway 10/28 measures 3795 x 75 ft (1157 x 23 m), and runway 1/19 is 3500 x 75 ft (1067 x 23 m).
+Runway 10/28 measures 3795 x 75 ft (1157 x 23 m), and runway 1/19 measures 3500 x 75 ft (1067 x 23 m).

 The airport has a fixed-base operator (FBO) with avgas available for general aviation.
 A lounge, restrooms, and a weather briefing station are also available.

 For the period ending December 31, 2021, the airport averaged 27 aircraft operations per day, or about 10,000 per year.
 All of this traffic is general aviation, split evenly between transient and local traffic.
 For the same time period, there were 40 aircraft based on the field: 34 single-engine and 4 multi-engine airplanes as well as 2 gliders.